What is French studies?

 Alongside subjects related to French studies, you will study the French language to a high level of oral and written proficiency, with the help of a dynamic team of native-speaker language tutors.

 We have received numerous education awards including Teacher of the Year and we pride ourselves on creating a welcoming, intellectually stimulating and supportive environment for our students.
-We have been ranked first in London for student satisfaction (NSS 2015, 94%).

 A vibrant community

 To complement their academic development, students of French are also encouraged to put their language skills to use through a vibrant programme of social activities organised by the Department throughout the year, including film events, theatre workshops and cafés philosophiques.